bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 instructions should work for other Seagate Central configurations and firmware versions.

+## TODO TLDNR

 ## Prerequisites
 ### Disk space
-This procedure will take up to a maximum of just under 850MiB of disk space during the build process and will generate about 85MiB of finished product.
+This procedure will take up to a maximum of just under 850MiB of disk space during the build process and will generate up to 85MiB of finished product.

 ### Time